 Signal Reference is used to add a reference to a Net Name.
 This displays the Insert Signal Ref dialog to choose which signal reference Symbol to add.
-Use this to add symbols to indicate the use of the net, e.g. a ground symbol indicating it is the GND net or for other nets that may extend across the schematic page.
+Use this to add symbols to indicate the use of the net, for example, a ground symbol, a cross-page reference, or a sheet label.
+This displays the Insert Signal Ref dialog to choose which Net Label Symbol to add.